Introduce a beehive to your garden and experience the pollination power of up to 5 million flowers a day!

 It’s easy to get started but important to learn as much as you can.
 Check out online resources or connect with a local mentor to kick start your learning.

 Yes!
 People keep bees all over the world, even in urban areas.
 Anywhere that bees can naturally survive, you can become a beekeeper.

 How much work?

-Keeping bees is an absolute joy, so maybe work is the wrong word 😉 The amount of time needed will vary at different times of the year – the amount of time required is minimal.
+Keeping bees is an absolute joy, so maybe work is the wrong word 😉 The amount of time required is minimal, but will vary a little depending on the season.

 Building a new home for your bees is an exciting part of your beekeeping journey.
 It’s best to take your time and ensure that you get your assembly right.
 Check out our assembly videos here.